-There are two points of comparison that illustrate the impact PR 2305 may have on industry.
-First, there are about \$500 billion worth of goods that flow through the SCAG region every year, with the vast majority flowing through the import and export points in the South Coast AQMD region.
-142 If only 31% of imported containerized goods at the ports of LA/LB go directly to rail, the majority of the remainder likely flows through the largest warehouses.
-The warehouses subject to PR 2305 include about 750 million sq. ft. of space, out of a total of about 1.2 billion sq. ft. of warehousing space in the entire SCAG region (all building sizes), or about 63%.
-143 Because PR 2305 warehouses include the largest facilities, an even greater fraction of goods is expected to flow through these warehouses with smaller warehouses sending or receiving goods from the larger facilities.
-At the low end, it is possible to estimate that the total value of goods flowing through PR 2305 warehouses is at least \$217 billion.
-144 Using the ~\$670 million annual cost from the mitigation fee-only scenario (Scenario 7) as a proxy for the highest costs that could be imposed by PR 2305 at the proposed stringency, at the high end PR 2305 and PR 316 could therefore add ~0.3% to the total cost of goods handled by warehouses.
-The much lower cost example of a mitigation fee scenario (Scenario 7a) shows that total costs may be as low as \$114 million per year, which would be <0.05\% of the total cost of goods handled by warehouses.
+PR 2305 warehouses is at least \$217 billion.
+Using the $\sim$ \$67032 million annual cost from the mitigation fee-only scenario (Scenario 7) as a proxy for the highest costs that could be imposed by PR 2305 at the proposed stringency, at the high end PR 2305 and PR 316 could therefore add <0.3% to the total cost of goods handled by warehouses.
+The much lower cost example of a mitigation fee scenario (Scenario 7a) shows that total costs may be as low as \$12014 million per year, which would be <0.056% of the total cost of goods handled by warehouses.

 The potential cost effectiveness of PR 2305 is difficult to determine with the wide variety of options available for compliance.
 PR 2305 aims to reduce regional NOx emissions, as well as local emissions of diesel PM (to reduce regional PM and local toxics emissions), and local exposures to air pollution.
 Traditional cost effectiveness approaches are therefore not comparable to other programs focused solely on regional pollutant emission reductions that simply divide total cost by NOx emission reductions, or toxics rules that do not calculate cost effectiveness.
-Nevertheless, Table 23: Preliminary Estimates of Cost Effectiveness for Regional NOx Reductions After Considering CARB ACT, HD I/M, and Low NOx Omnibus Regulations below shows a cost-effectiveness in dollars per ton of NOx reduced after accounting for CARB's ACT, HD I/M, and Low NOx Omnibus regulations (using Table 20: Total Cost Summary of Each Compliance Scenario (2022-2031) After Accounting for CARB's ACT and Low NOx Omnibus Regulations and Table 15).
-These estimates are expected to be conservative because they don't account for all incentive programs that could help offset costs (e.g., Low
+Nevertheless, below shows a cost effectiveness in dollars per ton of NOx reduced using values from 21 and above before accounting for any actions by CARB in the ACT or Low NOx Omnibus regulations.
+Nevertheless, Table 24: Preliminary Estimates of Cost Effectiveness for Regional NOx Reductions After Considering CARB ACT, HD I/M, and Low NOx Omnibus Regulations below shows similar values a cost-effectiveness in dollars per ton of NOx reduced after accounting for CARB's ACT, HD I/M, and Low NOx Omnibusthese two regulations (using Table 20: Total Cost Summary of Each Compliance Scenario (2022-2031) After Accounting for CARB's ACT and Low NOx Omnibus Regulations and Table 15).
+These estimates are expected to be conservative because they don't account for all incentive programs that could help offset costs (e.g., Low Carbon Fuel Standard) and they only show a 10-year period (less than the useful life of a truck) of costs and emission reductions.
+As shown in Figures 16 through 18, costs are much lower in later years, and emission reductions are expected to continue past 2031.